tasmota/docs/docs/TuyaMCU.md

 | 118   | Cooling differential value | Cd         | Issue and report | Integer       | Unit is 0.1C                                                |

-The unit will constantly be sending the temperature sensor value in celcius and fahrenheit: 104 and 116.
+The unit will constantly be sending the temperature sensor value in celsius and fahrenheit: 104 and 116.
 To trigger the unit to send all settings, send any value to a non-used register, e.g. TuyaSend1 2,1

 Example: